mtbbiker/datacleaning/Codebook.md

 ---

 ## Project Description
 This project creates a subset of the training and testing data that was recorded from the experiment to record activity data for 30 subjects.
-"This describe how a tidy data set was created"
+The Signal data was ignored as the project only requires that the measured data should be cleaned and presented.

 ##Study design and data processing